lawarner/aft/README.md

   headers in /opt/local/include.
 You need to copy libgtest.a to the aft/lib folder.
 Or modify the project if you have installed googletest elsewhere.

+### Other Platforms

+Any platform that supports POSIX, g++ and the c++11 standard should compile and run without problems.
+But any errors that may arise should be isolated to classes within osdep.
+Currently the osdep section is only involved in theads and dynamic librarires, but more could be added in the future.

 ## History

 ### Short